 However, the Parliamentary Joint Committee on Human Rights has, recommended the data set be included in the Bill “to avoid the arbitrary interference with the right to privacy that would result from reliance on regulations…” ACCAN agrees that the data set should be included in legislation rather than regulation, not only to ensure that the arbitrary interference with privacy is negated, but also to subject the data set to greater scrutiny by both Houses of Parliament.
 It is important that the categories of information to be collected on Australians cannot be changed arbitrarily and are instead subject to rigorous Parliamentary scrutiny.
 We are further concerned that in the absence of an explicit definition of content in the Bill that there is a possibility of scope creep which could result in retained data including aspects of content.

 Finalising and including the data set in legislation will also ensure that the mandatory data retention regime is transparent.
 Individuals, including policy-makers and telecommunications providers, will be aware of the exact nature of data set from the outset of the Bill.
 The Communications Alliance notes in its submission on the Bill that capturing the data set in legislation will also better safeguard it against ‘scope-creep’.
-We share this concern. f the data set is defined in legislation, rather than regulation, it is less likely that it will broaden over time without adequate scrutiny.
+We share this concern.
+If the data set is defined in legislation, rather than regulation, it is less likely that it will broaden over time without adequate scrutiny.

 That the types of data to be collected (the data set) are defined in the legislation.